frederic-perez/AmE-dictionary/dictionary.md

 __moot__
 __moppet__ _A lovable moppet._
 __motley crew__
-__motor coaches__ A coach (also motor coach, often simply called a bus) is a type of bus used for conveying passengers on excursions.
+__motor coaches__ :two: A coach (also motor coach, often simply called a bus) is a type of bus used for conveying passengers on excursions.
 __motorized scooter__ _Police said they know who stole a motorized scooter that belonged to a local woman with limited mobility._
 __mover and shaker__ A person who wields power and influence; _"a shaker of traditional beliefs"; "movers and shakers in the business world"_
 __muddle__ :two: :shit: _v_